-California Child Abuse Laws – Penal Code 273d PC
+California Child Abuse Laws: Understanding Penal Code 273d PC

-Legal Definition of Child Abuse Under Penal Code 273d
+Legal Definition of Child Abuse Under PC 273d

-California Penal Code 273d criminalizes the willful infliction of cruel or inhuman corporal punishment on a child when that conduct results in a traumatic physical condition.
+California Penal Code 273d PC makes it a crime to willfully inflict cruel or inhuman corporal punishment on a child that results in a traumatic physical condition.

 -

-they intentionally use physical force against a child, and
+You intentionally used physical force against a child.

 -

-the force is excessive, cruel, or inhuman under the circumstances, and
+The force used was excessive, cruel, or inhuman under the circumstances.

 -